duahasan13/Harmful-Gas-Emissions-Tracker-1/README.md

 # Harmful Gas Emissions Tracker

-A web-based application that estimates a user’s **monthly environmental impact** by calculating harmful greenhouse gases:
-**Carbon Dioxide (CO₂), Methane (CH₄) from unrecycled waste, and Nitrogen Oxides (NOₓ) from vehicle exhausts**.

-The app converts all gases into **CO₂-equivalent (CO₂e)** to give an easy-to-understand footprint for households and individuals.
+A web-based application that estimates a user’s monthly environmental impact by calculating harmful gases: Carbon from electricity,gas,etc., Methane from unrecycled waste, and Nitrogen Oxides from car exhausts.
+The app converts all gases into CO₂-equivalent to give an easy to understand footprint for households and individuals.

 ---